oqolarte/oblong/content/project/imbentori.md

 explanation.
 1. untouched fruits, too ripe now and wild-seed swollen, are let go from the branch that had held them for some time.
+1. overheated laptop is in its self-defeating behavior
+1. a world in which the hair strands obediently sways against the bashing of gales is a world depleted of hair products, and what a marvelous place would that be.
+1. either frustration or just plain dumb, it's something i feel when, however hard i play my imaginary ocarina, no mythical bird comes to my aid to take me away.
+1. fridges stink when left unplugged / freezers undermine the meat / fruits so begin to rot / what to make of this heat
+1. because i want some hair strands to be pasted above my eyelids, I say, "may eyebrow these?"
+1. the paper strip in the fortune cookie you just opened says, "INSUFFICIENT DATA FOR MEANINGFUL ANSWER"
+1. cheers to the hours of wasted development, of haphazardly improvised philosophy, and may you and i never get over it.
+1. what rescues you from the synthetic pop of the world?
+1. *\*quotes Bukowski in a grad school application essay\**
+1. how do i love thee? let me count clichés

 [^maze]: "technically speaking, labyrinths only have a single path, and (minotaurs aside) are fairly easy to navigate (as opposed to mazes